MobilityData/gbfs/gbfs.md

 * Time stamp fields must be represented as integers in POSIX time (i.e., the number of seconds since January 1st 1970 00:00:00 UTC)
 * ID fields in the document should be represented as strings that identify that particular object.
 They:
-    * must be unique within like fields (vehicle_id must be unique among vehicles)
+    * must be unique within like fields (bike_id must be unique among bikes)
     * do not have to be globally unique
     * must not contain spaces
     * should be persistent for a given object (station, plan, etc)